AI Governance: Principles, Challenges, and Best Practices

 • Supports sustainability – Encourages energy-efficient models and data practices.

-• Scoping chatbots, recommendation engines, or any ML-driven feature
+• Scoping out chatbots, recommendation engines, or any machine-learning (ML)-driven feature.

 Real-World Example